Mersen130/FormBuilder/pub/README.md

             }],
             line1: [{
                 tag: "input",  // html tag, necessary field
-                name: "Password", // name for the label, necessary field and please be unique
+                name: "Password", // name for the label, necessary field and please be unique, leave it as an empty string if you don't want any label.
-                type: "password",  // tag type, necessary field
+                type: "password",  // tag type, optional field

                 placeholder: "please enter your pswd...",  // optional field
                 value: "",  // default value, optional field
                 elementContent: "",  // optional, text displayed between tags, for example, <p>elementContent</p>
+                attributes: {
+                    // optional, other attributes of the element, e.g. { row: "20", col: "50" }
+                },
+                class: "",  // customized add-on classname, one can use this to interact with third-party frameworks etc.

                 tooltip: "6-18 characters, 1 lowercase letter, 1 uppercase letter, 1 numeric character",  // optional field
                 regex: new RegExp("^(?=.*[a-z])(?=.*[A-Z])(?=.*[0-9])(?=.{8,16})"),  // optional field
-                check: formBuilderHelper.passwordCheck,  // input sanity check, can be disabled by setting useCheck to false, optional field, optional field
+                check: formBuilderHelper.passwordCheck,  // input sanity check, can be disabled by setting useCheck to false, optional field

                 on: false,  // a list of events that listens to, parallel list with "callbacks", optional field, e.g. ["click", "change"]
                 callbacks: [],  // a list of functions that execute when events are triggered, parallel list with "on", optional field, e.g. [f1, f2]
                 customElementCss: {  // customized css style for this particular element, do not set width in this object! this css takes precedence to the default css, optional field.